activeconnector/template-deno/README.md

 <!-- deno-fmt-ignore-end -->

-A template for Deno projects.
-Only depends on Deno.
+The template repository for Deno projects in Active Connector.

 ## :magic_wand: Features